ISM

 Bleeding in your brain.
 Serious bleeding in the brain may happen during treatment with AYVAKIT and may lead to death.
 Stop taking AYVAKIT and tell your healthcare provider right away if you develop any symptoms such as severe headache, nausea, vomiting, vision changes, drowsiness, dizziness, confusion, or severe weakness on one or more side of your body.
 Your healthcare provider will check your platelet counts before and during treatment with AYVAKIT.

 Cognitive effects.
 Cognitive side effects can happen during treatment with AYVAKIT and can be severe.
-Tell your healthcare provider if you develop any new or worsening cognitive symptoms including forgetfulness, confusion, getting lost, trouble thinking, drowsiness, trouble staying awake (somnolence), word-finding problems, seeing objects or hearing things that are not there (hallucinations), or a change in mood or behavior.
+Tell your healthcare provider if you develop any new or worsening cognitive symptoms including forgetfulness, confusion, getting lost, trouble thinking, drowsiness, trouble staying awake (somnolence), word finding problems, seeing objects or hearing things that are not there (hallucinations), or a change in mood or behavior.

 Skin sensitivity to sunlight (photosensitivity).
 Your skin may be sensitive to the sun or other forms of light (photosensitivity) during treatment with AYVAKIT.
 Avoid or limit exposure to direct sunlight, sunlamps, and other sources of ultraviolet radiation during treatment and for 1 week after stopping treatment with AYVAKIT.
 Use sunscreen or wear clothes that cover your skin if you need to be out in the sun.